MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 WinRM               Running Automatic Windows Remote Management (WS-Management) {}
 ```

-An advantage of using the **Wrap** parameter by itself is that it does not slow down processing very
+Using the **Wrap** parameter by itself doesn't slow down processing very much.
+However, using
-much.
-When you use **AutoSize**, to format a recursive file listing of a large directory structure,
+**AutoSize** to format a recursive file listing of a large directory structure can take a long time
-it might take a very long time and use a lot of memory before displaying the first output items.
+and use lots of memory before displaying the first output items.

-If you are not concerned about system load, then **AutoSize** works well with the **Wrap**
+If you aren't concerned about system load, then **AutoSize** works well with the **Wrap** parameter.
-parameter.
-The initial columns are always allotted as much width as they need to display items on
+The initial columns still use as much width as needed to display items on one line, but the final
-one line, just as when you specify **AutoSize** without the **Wrap** parameter.
-The only difference
-is that the final column will be wrapped if necessary.
+column is wrapped, if necessary.

+> [!NOTE]
-Some columns might not be displayed if you specify the widest columns first, so it is safest to
+> Some columns may not be displayed when you specify the widest columns first.
+For best results,
-specify the smallest data elements first.
-In the following example, we specify the wide
+> specify the smallest data elements first.

+In the following example, we specify the widest properties first.
-properties first.
-Even with wrapping, we still lose the final **Id** column:

 ```powershell
 Get-Process -Name iexplore | Format-Table -Wrap -AutoSize -Property FileVersion,Path,Name,Id
 ```

+Even with wrapping, the final **Id** column is omitted:

 ```Output
 FileVersion                          Path                                                  Nam